 Meanwhile Holden Caulfield (Skimmed Milk has deemed it financially and psychologically advantageous to change its name to Holden Caulfield *) and St. Thomas Axis are set to play for this week’s 24th happening.**

-Officially titled “The 14th Thank God For Brigham Young Celebration” (Brigham was allegedly the inspiration behind the Old Mill, among other things ), the event will include some weird lighting and musical trips commemorating the occasion .
+Officially titled “The 14th Thank God For Brigham Young Celebration” the event will include some weird lighting and musical trips commemorating the occasion.

-* The 24th of July is a statewide holiday, commemorating the arrival of Mormon Pioneer wagons in 1847, including the region’s leading colonizer, Brigham Young.
+** The 24th of July is a statewide holiday, commemorating the arrival of Mormon pioneer wagons in 1847 along with the region’s leading colonizer, Brigham Young, who originally commissioned plans for the Deseret Mill, built circa 1883 at the site of the later Old Mill dance club, which was erected on Big Cottonwood Creek circa 1923.

 Read the Utah Daily Chronicle’s article about the (temporary)